Games & Quizzes

 /rəˈvōlt/

 attempt to end authority of person or body by rebelling.
 Often violent rising up against a government.
-To fight against someone's authority or commands.
+To cause someone to feel distaste or shock.

 /kənˈviktəd/